| | | A.P. Chekhov -

 occasions, particularly at merchants' weddings, they have to

-"I have come for you, old man!" began Poplavsky, finding him at
+resort to assistance from the police to stop him."I have come for you, old man!" began Poplavsky, finding him at

 home.
 "Put on your hat and coat this minute and come along.
 One